liamwilley/emerald/_posts/2016-08-31-Why-I-Took-a-One-Way-Flight-From-MIT-to-San-Francisco-With-$10-in-My-Pocket.md

 ---
-title:  Why I Took a One Way Flight From MIT to San Francisco With $10 in My Pocket
+title: WHY I TOOK A ONE WAY FLIGHT FROM MIT TO SAN FRANCISCO WITH $10 IN MY POCKET
 ---

 “Welcome aboard JetBlue Airways flight 9128 non-stop service from Boston to San Francisco.
 Our flight time will be 6 hours and 12 minutes.
 At this time, make sure your seatbelts are correctly fastened and that small portable devices are set to airplane mode…”